 Measuring Forces in the Force Shunt

-This article discusses the techniques used to measure forces diverted from the desired force direction (a “force shunt”).
-It explains the concepts of force sensors and transducers and force measurements.
+This article explains the techniques used to measure forces diverted from the desired force direction (a “force shunt”), to derive accurate force data.
+This measurement is important when other methods of compensating for diverted forces are impractical.
+It begins with the concepts of force sensors and transducers.
 It concludes with a brief overview of calibration of these devices.

 Force Sensors and Transducers

 Force sensors are devices that respond to or detect physical force caused by a physical load, weight or pressure.
 A force transducer is a force sensor that converts this physical force into an output electrical signal (voltage or current).
 Examples include piezoelectric transducers, strain-gauge load cells, pneumatic and hydraulic pressure transducers.

 Force transducers are often integrated into process control systems.
 An example is a filling system where measured weight tells the system the vessel is full and filling can stop.
 When these control systems are open-loop, calibration must occur to obtain accurate results (see the article, Calibrating the Force Measuring System, or a quick summary in the section below).

 Accurate measurements depend not only on proper calibration, but also proper placement and orientation of the object applying the force.
 Force measurement techniques involve this interface between transducer and object or device generating the force.